Graduate Student Support

 HOW DO I APPLY?

 Delta only has one funding window per year, with a November 30 deadline for proposals.
 To apply for research funding, you must submit a proposal.
 We encourage the use of the format shown below.
-Proposals may be reviewed by up to 3 external anonymous reviewers in addition to review by Delta’s staff.
+Proposals may be reviewed by up to three external anonymous reviewers in addition to review by Delta’s staff.

 - Do not exceed 10 double-spaced pages (excluding tables, figures, and literature cited).